The main role of modern education is to support the next generation of youth in taking on our brave yet slightly broken world

 Customised and personalised

 The World Economic Forum recently reminded us that natural disasters and pandemics have always worked as a tipping point for innovation.
 COVID-19 has super-charged growth of the ed-tech sector, popularising online learning software, video conferencing tools, language apps and virtual tutoring.
-While still somewhat imperfect, remote learning is guaranteed to stay for good.
+While still somewhat imperfect, online learning is guaranteed to stay for good.
 But the question remains: how do we connect when physically disconnected?

 Professor Sue Bennett, UOW’s Executive Dean of the Faculty of the Arts, Social Sciences and Humanities, has been involved in educational technology research for almost 30 years.
 She argues that the future of education lies in a more purposeful, well-informed strategy fuelled by customisation, personalisation and flexibility.
 What works for one group of students won’t be ideal for another.
 In the perfect world, Professor Bennett says, we would tailor-make programs to suit individual needs.
 For example, suppose a student temporarily has to stay off-campus due to illness or caring responsibilities.
 In that case, they should be able to move their study experiences online after discussing their unique situation with the academic advisors.